wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

 = WIP 4.0.6 =
+- Added an option in the [swpm_paypal_subscription_cancel_link] shortcode to allow opening the window in a new tab.
+- Added an option in the [swpm_paypal_subscription_cancel_link] shortcode to add CSS class for customization purpose.
 - Fixed a calculation in the auto delete pending email activation data function.
 Thanks to @satoshi for pointing it out.

 = 4.0.5 =